 Conditions for Becoming an Importer of Record (IOR) in Japan

 In Japan, the Customs Act defines the criteria for who can become an Importer of Record (IOR).
-With the revision of the Customs Act Basic Notice in October 2023, the conditions for becoming an importer have been further tightened.
+Following the revision of the Customs Act Basic Notice in October 2023, the conditions for becoming an importer have been further tightened.
 As a result, it has become difficult for foreign corporations without an office in Japan to designate another third party Japanese entity as the nominal importer.
 Instead, there is an increasing number of cases where foreign corporations must become importers themselves by utilizing an Attorney for Customs Procedures (ACP).

 Definition of an Importer